khalatevarun/WordHunt/README.md

 <h2>Features</h2>
  <ul>
   <li>
-    Find meanings, synonyms and examples of the same for a word in 12 different language.s
+    Find meanings, synonyms and examples of the same for a word in 12 different languages.
   </li>
 <li>
     A toggle switch for dark and light mode.